This page is part of © FOTW Flags Of The World website

 Le Goret is a small port located on Île aux Moines.

-Cercle des Régates du Goret (CRG) is a small yacht club with a membership of c.
+Cercle des Régates du Goret (CRG, website) is a small yacht club with a membership of c.
 50. The burgee of the yacht club is yellow with a red stripe placed along the hoist and a blue piglet in the middle.
 The burgee is canting since a piglet is in French called a goret.

 Ivan Sache, 19 August 2002